-The mercury is rising in the Northern Hemisphere which means the thermostat is cranked up, the humidity is high, and I should invest in Skratch Labs from the amount of Exercise Hydration mix I am consuming!
+It’s Summer and the mercury is rising in the Northern Hemisphere which means the heat is cranked up, the humidity is high, and I should invest in Skratch Labs from the amount of Exercise Hydration mix I am consuming!
 All joking aside, exercising in the heat is something all of us do, and this blog post will be my attempt to shine a little light on the ins and outs of exercise hydration.
 First things first though, what is hydration?

 Hydration is consuming liquids to maintain fluid homeostasis in the body.